Tyeia/wfbinder/content/Warframes/Temple.md

 >
 > This change that's been happening in me?
 It can't be stopped.
 I'm going to transform completely one day.
 >
 > And that's okay.
 Because the Warframe from your time - 'Temple' - it's me.
 One and the same.
-The Warframe that [[Ballas]] was built into its DNA.
+The Warframe that [[4 - The Lotus' Disappearance/Important Characters/Ballas|Ballas]] was built into its DNA.
 >
 > You see, [Drifter](https://wiki.warframe.com/w/Drifter "Drifter"), I go where I'm needed.
 I stick it to the man in Ludston, Cemaria, [Höllvania](https://wiki.warframe.com/w/H%C3%B6llvania "Höllvania")... and I know I need to do it in [Pluto](https://wiki.warframe.com/w/Pluto "Pluto") Terminus, too, many many years from now.
 >